dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 Some of the changes and limitations in this data include:

 - The `restaurants` table only includes Starbucks, Dunkin Donuts, and McDonald's locations.
-It's to pick on these chains or anything, but there just happens to be a *lot* of them to look through.
+It's not to pick on these chains or anything, but there just happens to be a *lot* of them to look through.
 And you've probably been to at least one of them for coffee and breakfast in your life.
 - The `inspections` table only includes the **latest** inspections per restaurant, **as of early October 2013**.
 Some of the places may have been re-inspected since then, so do not assume that the scores here reflect the restaurant's latest status.
 [Again, check out the NYDOH site for the latest results](http://www.nyc.gov/html/doh/html/environmental/disclaimer.shtml).
 - I've left out the `violations` table for a future lesson.
 You'll have to look at the DOH site to see the details of the violations.